top of page

 Visual Aesthetic

-After discussing with the author, we decided on a clean, monoline style for the illustrations, and the paper the book was going to be printed on was already slightly textured.
+After discussing with the author, we decided on a clean, monoline style for the illustrations.
+The paper the book was printed on was slightly textured.
 Overall, we avoided textures to maintain simplicity and cohesiveness with the book’s cover design and overall tone.

 To add depth and interest, I incorporated different opacities of black and grey in select illustrations.
-This decision proved effective, especially because the book was printed in black and white, and the grey tones added character without increasing production costs.
+This decision proved effective, especially since the book was printed in black and white.
+The grey tones added character without increasing production costs.

 Challenges in Conceptual Illustrations